Track II: Biblical studies and Literature

 Research Interests: History and theory of rhetoric, moral philosophy, and tragedy; the essay and autobiography.

 Teaching Experience: B.A.
 Preceptor (UChicago).
 Instructor (UChicago), "Private Lives, Public Intellectuals: On The Philosophical Essay."
-Lector in the Writing Program (UChicago), multiple courses.
+Lector in the Writing Program (UChicago), numerous courses for both undergraduate and graduate students.
 Course Assistant (UChicago), "History and Theory of Drama I" and "Introduction to Comparative Literature I." Lecturer of English (Northwestern Polytechnical University, Xi'an, China), 12 classes in English language and culture.

 Track II: Literature and Philosophy

-Research Interests: Philosophical aesthetics, East/West comparative poetics, global Chinese literature, media and modernity in China and Southeast Asia
+Research Interests: Global Chinese literature, philosophical aesthetics, East/West comparative poetics, media and modernity in China and Southeast Asia

-Teaching Experience: Instructor (Aesthetics and Politics in Southeast Asian Fictions); Teaching Assistant (Intro to East Asian Civ: Vietnam; History and Theory of Drama I); Language Assistant (Elementary Modern Chinese)
+Teaching Experience: Humanities Core Instructor (Readings in World Literature: Epic Poetry); Instructor (Aesthetics and Politics in Southeast Asian Fictions); Teaching Assistant (Intro to East Asian Civ: Vietnam; Intro to East Asian Civ: Korea; History and Theory of Drama I); Language Assistant (Elementary Modern Chinese)